JuliaIBPM/ConstrainedSystems.jl/docs/src/index.md

 $$\ddt{y} = L u - B_{1}^{T} z + r_{1}(y,t), \quad B_{2} y = r_{2}(t), \quad y(0) = y_{0}$$

 where $y$ is a state vector, $L$ is a linear operator with an associated matrix exponential (integrating factor), and $z$ is a constraint force vector (i.e., Lagrange multipliers).
+Systems of this type might arise from, e.g., incompressible fluid dynamics, rigid-body mechanics, or couplings of such systems.

 Some of the key components of this package are